Scan time: 2-3 minutes / Read time: 3-5 minutes

 Her most-shared issue was the messiest, most honest one.

-After 15 minutes, the belief that ran her year stops being a law.
+After 15 minutes, the belief that shaped her whole year loses its grip.

 It's just a thought she had once.